WolfieEngine/CSE380-HW2-S23-SOLUTION/README.md

 ```

 ## Part 6 - Interfacing with the Playback System
-Wolfie2D supports a basic replay system you can use to replay your games.
-For the most part, the playback system exists in it's own little bubble.
+For HW2, you have to use Wolfie2Ds existing playback system to record the HW2Scene.
 There are three events you can use to interact with the existing playback system (shown below).

 ```typescript
 enum GameEventType {